 Transparency is one of our core values at Upsolve.
 That's why we're releasing our internal employee policy around no legal advice.
 We take this extremely seriously.
 Anyone who violates this policy can be terminated as an employee from Upsolve with cause.

-The purpose of this internal policy document is to make clear the limits of the information that we provide to people who use our software product.
-Upsolve is a self-service document assembly tool that allows people to file for bankruptcy on their own when they have a simple, garden variety Chapter 7 bankruptcy case.
+The purpose of this internal policy document is to make clear the limits of the service that our organization provides to people who use our software product.
+Upsolve is a self-service document assembly tool that allows people to file for bankruptcy on their own when they have a simple Chapter 7 bankruptcy case.
 We are not a law firm and we can never provide legal advice to people who use our software platform.
-Providing legal advice when you are not barred in the state of the person that you’re assisting is an offense that is against the law, and if it is discovered that you violate this law, you can be terminated with cause from Upsolve.
+Providing legal advice when you are not an attorney barred in the state of the person that you’re assisting is an offense that is against the law, and if it is discovered that you violate this law, you can be terminated with cause from Upsolve.

 Limitations of Upsolve Software

 The Upsolve software is not for everyone.
 It is only for people with simple Chapter 7 cases who cannot afford lawyers.
-We believe lawyers are an excellent investment for people who can afford them, and it is our official policy to recommend that people hire lawyers to help them in their bankruptcy case when they can afford them.
+We believe lawyers are an excellent investment for people who can afford them, and it has always been the official policy of Upsolve that people should hire lawyers to help them in their bankruptcy case if they can afford them.
 96% of Upsolve users state that they would not be able to afford filing for bankruptcy if Upsolve did not exist.

 Providing Customer Support

 When users ask us questions while using our product, we cannot provide them with any legal advice.
-We can only provide them with general legal information.
-This includes links to articles that we have written, or information on what most Upsolve users who have certain qualities do when they’re in certain scenarios.
-Under no circumstances, when it comes to legal questions that include matters of the law, do we ever tell users what they should do.
-We only provide them with general information.
+Under no circumstances, when it comes to legal questions that include matters of the law, do we ever tell users what they should do given their specific situation.

 Petition Review Process

 The first aim of the petition review process is Quality Assurance with our software.
-During the petition generation process, our software product is prone to software bugs like any software product.
-For example, the size of the text in a particular field for a petition that our software generates may be too small to be legible.
-It is the job of the petition reviewer to increase the size of the text to be legible.
+During the petition generation process, our software product is prone to issues like any software product.
+For example, the size of the text in a particular field for a petition that a user generates may be too small to be legible.
+It is the job of the person who conducts the review to increase the size of the text to be legible.
 We do this for the benefit of the Bankruptcy Courts and Chapter 7 bankruptcy trustees.

-The second aim of the petition reviewer is to ensure that the petitions that our software generates are complete and consistent.
-During the process of filing for bankruptcy, our software asks users several questions about what they earn, spend, own, and owe.
-Our software also asks users to upload their tax returns and pay stubs.
+The second aim of the petition review is to ensure that the petitions users generate on their own are complete and consistent.
+During the process of filing for bankruptcy, users provide information about what they earn, spend, own, and owe.
+Users also upload their tax returns and pay stubs.

 Sometimes, the information that a user submits in our questionnaire is incomplete.
 For example, they accidentally do not include information about income they received last year, even though they uploaded tax returns that outline a certain amount of income.
-In this case, our petition reviewer can reach out to the user to ask for further information about last year’s income, to make sure that their petition is complete.
-Another common example is that Upsolve users misstate their monthly income as half of what it actually is because they simply copy their pay stubs and users uploading the wrong document as their credit counseling certificate.
+In this case, the reviewer can reach out to the user to ask for further information about last year’s income, to make sure that their petition is complete.
+Other common examples include users misstating their monthly income as half of what it actually is because they simply copy their pay stubs and users uploading the wrong document as their credit counseling certificate.
 Due to this review, Upsolve users, bankruptcy trustees, and bankruptcy courts are able to avoid many of the problems and delays common among pro se debtors who do not use Upsolve.